 “The State Department is refusing to acknowledge the citizenship of children whose parents are same-sex married couples.
 This policy is not only illegal, it is unconstitutional.
-This action by the State Department disenfranchises children born to bi-national same-sex parents and places an undue burden on their families.” — Aaron C. Morris, Immigration Equality’s Executive Director
+This action by the State Department disenfranchises children born to same-sex parents abroad and places an undue burden on their families.” — Aaron C. Morris, Immigration Equality’s Executive Director

 To help support our fight for these families, please share this video.